ajitsingh98/Data-Science-Interview-Questions-Answers/logistic_regression_and_classification.md

   </tr>
 </table>

-The following covariates are collected; $X_1$denotes time in milliseconds that a patient is irradiated with,$ X_2$= holds the size of the tumour in centimeters, and$Y$notates a binary response variable indicating if the tumour was eradicated.
-Assume that each response’ variable$Y_i$is a Bernoulli random variable with success parameter$p_i$, which holds:
+The following covariates are collected; $X_1 $ denotes time in milliseconds that a patient is irradiated with,$ X_2 $= holds the size of the tumour in centimeters, and$ Y $notates a binary response variable indicating if the tumour was eradicated.
+Assume that each response’ variable$ Y_i $is a Bernoulli random variable with success parameter$ p_i$, which holds:

 $$

 p_i = \frac{e^{\beta_0+\beta_1x_1+\beta_2x_2}}{1+e^{\beta_0+\beta_1x_1+\beta_2x_2}}

 $$

 The data scientist fits a logistic regression model to the dependent measurements and produces these estimated coefficients:

 $$

 \hat{\beta_{0}} = -6 \\
 \hat{\beta_{1}}= 0.05\\
 \hat{\beta_{2}} = 1

 $$

-1. Estimate the probability that, given a patient who undergoes the treatment for $40 \ milliseconds$and who is presented with a tumour sized$3.5\ cm$, the system eradicates the tumour.
+1. Estimate the probability that, given a patient who undergoes the treatment for $40 \ milliseconds $ and who is presented with a tumour sized$3.5\ cm$, the system eradicates the tumour.
 2. How many milliseconds the patient in part (a) would need to be radiated with to have exactly a $50\\%$  chance of eradicating the tumour?

 <details>